Important Updates on Compounded Semaglutide and Tirzepatide for Weight Loss

 🩺 Are There Penalties for Physicians Who Prescribe Compounded GLP-1s After the Deadline?

-⚖️ Indirect Risks for Physicians:
+⚖️ Indirect Risks for Physicians

 Liability if Patient Harm Occurs